L. Ebony Boulware: Duke

 Boulware eventually left JHU to become the chief of the Division of General Internal Medicine at the Duke University School of Medicine on September 25, 2013.
 In this role, she was selected to serve as the contact principal investigator for Duke's Clinical and Translational Science Award (CTSA) from the NIH.
 A few days later, Boulware was also named the associate dean for clinical and translational science and director of Duke's Center for Community and Population Health Improvement.
 In October 2015, Boulware's Center for Community and Population Health Improvement received a funding award from the Patient-Centered Outcomes Research Institute "to conduct a series of county-wide colloquia and conferences to establish priorities and plans for comparative effectiveness studies that address health needs in Durham and surrounding North Carolina communities."

 While working as the chief of the Division of General Internal Medicine in the Department of Medicine, Boulware was the recipient of the 2016 Society of General Internal Medicine's Mid-Career Research and Mentorship Award.
 In 2019, Boulware was elected to the National Academy of Medicine as someone who demonstrated outstanding professional achievement and commitment to service.
 She was also appointed the Eleanor Easley Distinguished Professor of Medicine.

 During the COVID-19 pandemic, Boulware was honored with the Duke Medical Alumni Association's 2020 Distinguished Faculty Award.
 Following this, she also received an Innovation Award from the Duke Institute of Health Innovation to support her project Using Xealth to Manage Population Health and Engage Patients with Chronic Kidney Disease.
-The following year, Boulware was elected a Fellow of the American Academy of Arts and Sciences.
+The following year, Boulware was elected a member of the Association of American Physicians and a Fellow of the American Academy of Arts and Sciences.

-Wake Forest
+Wake Forest and Advocate Health

-In January 2023, Boulware left Duke to become the Dean of Wake Forest School of Medicine and serve as chief science officer and vice chief academic officer of Advocate Health.
+In January 2023, Boulware left Duke to become the Dean of Wake Forest School of Medicine and serve as Chief Science Officer and Vice Chief Academic Officer of Advocate Health.
+In December 2025, she assumed the role of Chief Academic Officer for Advocate Health while continuing in her role as Dean.